SUNY-ESF Admission Requirements

 You will need exceptionally good grades to get into SUNY College of Environmental Science and Forestry.
 The average high school GPA of the admitted freshman class at SUNY College of Environmental Science and Forestry was 3.8 on the 4.0 scale indicating that primarily A- students are accepted and ultimately attend.
+The school ranks #5 in New York for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as SUNY-ESF accepts 52% of students who apply.

 66% of SUNY College of Environmental Science and Forestry freshman were in the top twenty five percent of their high school graduating class.

 |Bottom 25% of class||0%|

 What are the requirements for admission to SUNY College of Environmental Science and Forestry and what considerations affect admission decisions?